MelodyMelody123/NTUC-Learninghub-Capstone-Project-4-Python-ML-Credit-Card-Fraud/README.md

 https://i.imgur.com/jD9cr9R.png

-There is good performance and not much issue with overfitting for both machine learning models, since the results for testing is close to results for training.
+There us good performace and not much issue with overfitting for both machine learning models, since the results for testing are close to results for training.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Recommendations**